zaratanDotWorld/choreWheel/docs/tools/chores.rst

     A key idea is that people can't "vote" to give points.
     Rather, points accumulate slowly and automatically over time.
-    This keeps points roughly correlated to how messy something is, without having meetings about it.
+    This keeps points roughly correlated to how messy something is, while avoiding meetings and politics.

 Priorities
   Chores can be assigned different *priorities*, since not all chores are created equal.